- Founding Director, UC Center for Health Informatics

 He has led several of the country’s premier informatics organizations.
 After founding a health-informatics center at the University of Cincinnati and building research-informatics programs at The Ohio State University, he served as President and CEO of the Regenstrief Institute and the Leonard Betley Professor of Medicine at Indiana University, with senior informatics and learning-health-system roles across IU and IU Health.
 In 2022 he joined Vanderbilt University Medical Center as Professor of Biomedical Informatics and Medicine and Endowed Director of Biomedical Informatics, where he chaired one of the largest departments of its kind in academic medicine and served as Senior Vice President for Research and Innovation.

-In 2025 he stepped back from those broad administrative roles to give his full attention to artificial intelligence in medicine.
-He is founding director of the Vanderbilt ADVANCE AI Center, co-director of the Rapid Learning Health System Center, and leads AI governance across the medical center.
+In 2025 he stepped back from those broad administrative roles to focus on the national challenges of trustworthy health AI, learning health systems, and biomedical knowledge infrastructure.
+At Vanderbilt he founded the ADVANCE AI Center, co-directs the Rapid Learning Health System Center, and leads AI governance across the medical center.

 This work builds on a longer arc.
 He conceived and named algorithmovigilance — the systematic, ongoing surveillance of clinical AI for safety, bias, and performance drift, modeled on the way medicine monitors drugs after approval — and has helped shape national efforts on the responsible development and oversight of health AI.
 The through-line across his career is a single conviction: that medicine advances fastest when knowledge is computable, connected, and worthy of trust.